collingsandrew/milestone-one-project/README.md

 #### First Time Visitor Goals

-5. As a first time visitor I want to be able to easily navigate around the site.
+5. As a first time visitor, I want to be able to easily navigate around the site.
-6. As a first time visitor I want information about the cattery.
+6. As a first time visitor, I want information about the cattery.
-7. As a first time visitor I want to see images of the cattery's queens/kittens.
+7. As a first time visitor, I want to see images of the cattery's queens/kittens.
-8. As a first time visitor I want to find the cattery's social platforms.
+8. As a first time visitor, I want to find the cattery's social platforms.

 #### Returning Visitor Goals

-9. As a returning visitor I want to be able to easily contact the cattery.
+9. As a returning visitor, I want to be able to easily contact the cattery.
-10. As a returning visitor I want to be able to gain answers to questions I have.
+10. As a returning visitor, I want to be able to gain answers to questions I have.
-11. As a returning visitor I want to know when the cattery's next litter is due.
+11. As a returning visitor, I want to know when the cattery's next litter is due.

 ## Content